How To Dress for a Job Interview: 3 Helpful Dress Codes

 - Revealing clothing of any kind

-Start by identifying your company’s dress code, both in the call to schedule the interview and in email reminders you send.
-Expand on the standard categories of business professional, business casual, or casual with requirements specific to your organization—such as a policy against open-toed shoes or shorts.
+Knowing the requirements in advance helps candidates understand your organization and feel better prepared.
+Start by identifying your company’s dress code.
+Expand on the standard categories of business professional, business casual, or casual with any requirements specific to your organization.

 After communicating your standards, you can re-emphasize the importance of dressing comfortably—the goal should be to focus on the interview, instead of adjusting collars or skirts.

 Your communication should create a clear picture of what it’s like to work in your organization.
-Will your clients expect professionals with conservative haircuts and upscale fashion?
 Does your organization require a company uniform?
-Will bearded men need to shave, or just keep their beards well-groomed?
 Will employees need a certain type of work clothing for safety reasons?
-Knowing the requirements in advance helps candidates understand the investment they will need to make in their appearance to be a part of your organization.

 Business Professional Attire Template

 “We’re excited to meet with you!
-So you know what to expect, our office observes business professional attire to meet the needs of our clientele.
-What does this mean at [insert your company here]?
+So you know what to expect: our office observes business professional attire to meet the needs of our clients.
+What does this mean at [Your Company]?

 - Business suit and tie